 There are some people that prefer to live with friends and others who find living with complete strangers easier.
 Some find that living with friends can ruin relationships.
-However, if you do decide living with strangers is easier – we would recommend running background checks and even possibly holding interviews with all potential renters.
-Essentially, no matter what you decide to do, you will need to treat it as a business relationship or tenants who are friends may end up taking advantage of the situation.
+However, if you do decide living to live with strangers, we would recommend running background checks and even possibly holding interviews with potential renters.
+Essentially, no matter what you decide to do, to treat it as a business relationship or tenants who are friends may end up taking advantage of the situation.

 4. Determine what to charge.

 This is one of the hardest things to determine when choosing to rent your home.
 If your rent is too high, you will have trouble finding tenants.
-If it is too low, you may not want to give up the space to a low paying renter.
-To help you determine a rental price, you can research similar rental properties in similar locations or in your neighborhood on Zillow, Rentler or ApartmentList.com.
+If it is too low, you may not want the renters that apply.
+To help you determine a rental price, you can research similar rental properties, in similar locations or in your neighborhood on Zillow, Rentler or ApartmentList.com.

 5. Use a Written Lease.